imjacobclark/imjacobclark/README.md

 - ⚡ Fun fact: ...
 -->

 Hello, I'm Jake.
 A distinguished technology leader in all things digital (web, mobile, cloud, data & games).
 I'm from Manchester in the UK.
-Currently working for the UK Government in the Home Office.
+Currently working for the AND Digital as a Technical Principal.

 I'm a technology leader with a background in software engineering.
 This background enables me to adapt to a variety of specialisms depending on an organisations needs.
 I've historically specialised in software engineering, team leadership, cloud engineering, technical architecture and infrastructure engineering.
 I’m hands on and have a passion for learning and getting things done.